Mohammad-Mirasadollahi/Splunk-TA-PersistenceSniper-Deploy/README.md

 # Update the Persistence techniques
-To update, simply go to the URL https://github.com/last-byte/PersistenceSniper/tree/main/PersistenceSniper, download the two files PersistenceSniper.psd1 and PersistenceSniper.psm1, and then copy them into the directory \Persistence Detection\Files\TA-PersistenceSniper-Deploy\bin\powershell within the TA-PersistenceSniper-Deploy addon.
+To update, simply go to the URL https://github.com/last-byte/PersistenceSniper/tree/main/PersistenceSniper, download the two files PersistenceSniper.psd1 and PersistenceSniper.psm1, and then copy them into the directory TA-PersistenceSniper-Deploy\bin\powershell within the TA-PersistenceSniper-Deploy addon.
 Then, deploy the addon again from the splunk deplyment server.